-You know, when I had finished making 'Brown' (my previous fender strat) I thought that for the money there is no way that I could ever improve on that guitar (check it out here) - the sound was awesome, the feel of the guitar was great and the playability - well you could play it (it felt like) forever.
+You know, when I had finished making 'Brownie' (my previous fender stratocaster) I thought that for the money there is no way that I could ever improve on that guitar (check it out from-here) - the sound was awesome, the feel of the guitar was great and the playability - well you could play it (it felt like) forever.
 And that guitar was light... which for an older guy like me matters.
-Picking up a Gibson Les Paul these days is hard and getting harder all the time, but having a Les paul around your neck for hours is nigh on impossible.
+Picking up a Gibson Les Paul these days is hard and getting harder all the time, that weight is a killer, but having a Les Paul around your neck for hours is nigh on impossible.

 Specifications of 'Blue' Stratocaster

-Once I had decided to make another guitar (this is my last for a while) I put down on paper every single thing I wanted to include and/or make this guitar be that I could think of or afford to put the money up for.
+Once I had decided to make another guitar I put down on paper every single thing I wanted to include and/or make this guitar be that I could think of or afford to put the money up for.
+Here's the specs:

 - Fender Jeff Beck neck